 Please note that the specifics of this Course Syllabus are subject to change.
 Instructors will notify students of any changes and students will be responsible for abiding by them.
 Even if you print this syllabus, please check the online version often.

-SRA 211: Threat of Terrorism and Crime (3 credits) - Provides overview of nature, scope, and seriousness of threats to security as a result of terrorism and crime.
+SRA 211: Threat of Terrorism and Crime (3 credits) - Provides an overview of the nature, scope, and seriousness of threats to security as a result of terrorism and crime.

 UNIT 1: Methods of Study and Analysis: Students will become acquainted with the fundamentals of studying crime and terrorism, and will be introduced to current views of terrorist and criminal psychology as well as to the ways in which analytical tools such as game theory, social network analysis and network mapping can be applied to terrorist and criminal groups and activities.

-UNIT 3: Counter-terrorism Efforts: The major objective of Unit 3 will be to assess United States counter-terrorism policies and international counter-terrorism cooperation.
-Students will review the architecture of the U.S. counter terrorism infrastructure and will examine the nature of today's terrorist threat and the relationship between robust counter-terrorism policies and civil liberties (including data privacy).
-The role of intelligence and covert operations will be considered, as will the importance of international counter terrorism cooperation.
+UNIT 3: Counter-terrorism Efforts: The major objective of Unit 3 will be to assess the United States' counter-terrorism policies and international counter-terrorism cooperation.
+Students will review the architecture of the U.S. counter-terrorism infrastructure and will examine the nature of today's terrorist threat and the relationship between robust counter-terrorism policies and civil liberties (including data privacy).
+The role of intelligence and covert operations will be considered, as will the importance of international counter-terrorism cooperation.